Klintholm Manor: Carl Scavenius and his new main building

-On Peder Brønnum Scavenius' death in 1878, Klintholm went Carl Scavenius while his brother Jacob received Gjorslev.
-Carl Scavenius and his wife Thyra Castonier made the estate their principal home in 1869 as the first owners since Staal's death in 1797.
+On Peder Brønnum Scavenius' death in 1878, Klintholm went to Carl Sophus Scavenius while his brother Jacob received Gjorslev.
+Carl and his wife Thyra Castonier made the estate their principal home in 1869, as the first owners since Staal's death in 1797.

-Carl Sophus Scavenius who found the main building too small for his wife and 10 children, built a grandiose new manor in 1873–75.
-In 1878, he started the construction of Klintholm Havn which served to transport the estate's products.<The complex comprised a warehouse, an inn and a Ship chandler.
+Carl Scavenius, who found the main building too small for his wife and 10 children, built a grandiose new manor in 1873–75.
+In 1878, he started the construction of Klintholm Havn, which served to transport the estate's products.
+The complex comprised a warehouse, an inn and a ship chandler.

 Later history

 In 1945, the estate came into the hands of Carl Christian Scavenius.
 He managed it with great enthusiasm, acquiring Denmark's first herd of Hereford cattle.
-He also encouraged tourism by setting up the Møns Klint Camping and the Ålekroen, a restaurant in Klinthom Havn.
+He encouraged tourism by setting up the Møns Klint Camping and the Ålekroen, a restaurant in Klinthom Havn.

 Architecture

 The manor house built in 1873 was known as Kammerherreboligen.
 It was designed by August Klein in the so-called Rosenborg style, a Renaissance variant based on the architecture of Rosenborg Castle.
-With its tower, its projecting lateral wings, its mansard roof, Dutch gables, large windows and sculpted limestone decorations, the grandiose building fully reflected the Historicist trends of the times.
-Inside, the main entrance below the tower led into a large vaulted hall with rich stucco decorations, similar those in the other ground floor rooms with their fine parquet floors.
-The library was particularly impressive with its carved shelving.
+With its tower, projecting lateral wings, mansard roof, Dutch gables, large windows and sculpted limestone decorations, the grandiose building fully reflected the Historicist trends of the time.
+Inside, the main entrance below the tower led into a large vaulted hall with rich stucco decorations, similar those in the other ground-floor rooms with their fine parquet floors.
+The library was particularly impressive, with its carved shelving.
 The decorations were the work of Adolph Hellesen (1831–1890).

 Dry rot first began to appear in the building in the 1940s.
 After the family moved out in 1964, it spread more quickly.
 In 1983, many of the furnishings and artefacts were auctioned off.
 Judged unsafe by the authorities, the building was demolished in the spring of 2000.